 About the author:

-Andrew Gallo is a Washington, District of Columbia-based senior information systems engineer and network architect, responsible for design and implementation of the enterprise network for a large university.
+Andrew Gallo is a Washington, D.C.-based senior information systems engineer and network architect, responsible for design and implementation of the enterprise network for a large university.

 Dig deeper on Enterprise Energy Management